Theresa Pilsl

 Drive

-When I am not singing, I like to be surrounded by dear friends and family.
-I like to cook a lot, be in nature, do yoga.
-In my private life I like to listen to non-classical music, be it indie, oldschool hiphop or good electro to a night of dancing.
-I love Berlin, my great WG, the Schaubühne, podcasts, table tennis and good books.”
+When I'm not singing, I enjoy being surrounded by dear friends and family.
+I cook and bake a lot and enjoy being outdoors, for example in our little allotment garden.
+In my private life, I like to listen to non-classical music, whether it's indie, old-school hip hop, or good electronic music for a night of dancing.
+I love Berlin, my dear friends, knitting, theater, podcasts, swimming, good books, and medicine..."

 Theresa